 Listening to Readers

-In addition to banded reading books, all children can also develop their enjoyment for reading as they have the opportunity to access the school library and reading cafe, to choose a wide range of information books and every classroom has a well-stocked reading corner, which further promotes and encourages reading for pleasure.
+In addition to banded phonics reading books and accelerated reading books , all children have the opportunity to develop their enjoyment for reading having access to the school libraries and reading cafe,.
+Every classroom has a well-stocked reading corner, which further promotes and encourages reading for pleasure.

-Although we assess children’s reading throughout Key Stage 2, Year 6 children complete a SATs Reading Test in May.
+Although we assess children’s reading across school Year 2 and Year 6 children complete a SATs Reading Test in May.

 Reading in Early Years

-From the beginning of Nursery we teach reading through a phonics approach.
+From the beginning of EYFS we teach reading through a phonics approach we use the validated Anima Phonics: Letters and Sounds Updated which is a complete systematic synthetic phonics programme providing all the necessary resources and training to achieve outstanding results.
 At the very beginning, the focus is on listening to and hearing sounds, rather than recognising the actual letters (graphemes), which come later.
 Our children have opportunities to explore different sounds in their environment, how to make and change sounds using musical instruments and create rhythms.
 This teaches them the pattern, pace and expression reading requires.
 Through listening, our children learn to link sounds and letters in the order they occur in words, as well as naming and sounding letters in the alphabet.
 Oral segmenting (breaking up letters in words) and blending (putting them back together) plays a huge part in the steps to teaching a child to read.

 In Reception children learn to recognise 42 letter sounds (graphemes), read CVC words (ship, cat, hat, chop) by blending letters together, recognise ‘tricky’ words, such as she, no, go, was, the and learn letter names.
 When they have achieved this, they begin to read short captions and simple sentences (The farmer gets up at six in the morning).
 Now it’s time to practice reading books that match the phonics and the ‘tricky words’ they know, with our Book Band system.